Sitecore/jss/docs/upgrades/unreleased.md

     ```

 * Restructure /src/app/lib/client-factory.ts.
 This is needed in order to separate the GraphQL client factory configuration from the client factory itself, so we have a single source of GraphQL endpoint resolution that can be used in different places.
 For example node-xmcloud-proxy, scripts/update-graphql-fragment-data.ts, etc.
   * Introduce /src/app/lib/graphql-client-factory/config.ts.
-It should expose the _getGraphQLClientFactoryConfig_ that returns the configuration object for the GraphQL client factory, for example (full code snippet you can find in the "angular-xmcloud" add-on):
+It should expose the _getGraphQLClientFactoryConfig_ that returns the configuration object for the GraphQL client factory.
+You should refer to the full code snippet with Edge endpoint initalization in the the "angular-xmcloud" add-on, but an example initialization for connected and dev setup would look like this:

     ```ts
     import { GraphQLRequestClientFactoryConfig } from '@sitecore-jss/sitecore-jss-angular/cjs';